Skip to main content

 Michigan

 Modified comparative negligence is used in Michigan personal injury cases, specifically the 51% rule.
-Here, an injured party cannot recover any damages if they are 51% or more at fault for their injuries.
-However, if the injured party is 50% or less at fault, they may recover injuries for economic damages in proportion to their percentage of fault but may not recover any non-economic damages.
+Here, an injured party cannot recover damages if they are 51% or more at fault for their injuries.
+However, suppose the injured party is 50% or less at fault.
+In that case, they may recover injuries for economic damages in proportion to their percentage of fault but may not recover any non-economic damages.

 Michigan courts examine the fault of all persons who caused the harm, even if they are not a party to the lawsuit.
-Then the fault of the injured party is compared to the fault of all the other persons who were involved in bringing the harm about.
+Then, the injured party’s fault is compared to that of all the other persons involved in bringing the harm about.

 Applicable Law: M.C.L.A. § 600.2959